 Canceling Private Mortgage Insurance

-Beginning in 1999, lending institutions have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan made after July of '99) goes below seventy-eight percent of the price of purchase, but not when the borrower's equity reaches higher than twenty-two percent.
-(The law does not apply to certain higher risk mortgages.)
-However, if your equity reaches 20% (regardless of the original purchase price), you can cancel your PMI (for a loan that after July 1999).
+Since 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans closed past July of that year) goes beneath seventy-eight percent of the price of purchase, but not when the loan's equity reaches twenty-two percent or more.
+(A number of "higher risk" loans are excluded.)
+However, if your equity rises to 20% (no matter what the original price was), you have the right to cancel your PMI (for a loan closed past July 1999).

 Do your homework